rleeon/BeltmaticSolver/README.md

 Control-C to script if dont stop after 3-5s.

+Partially built using AI tools like Copilot, inside VSCode.

 # BeltmaticSolver

 This is simple, the script tells you to select which operations you want to perform, using numbers.